swirldev/swirlify/README.md

 ## Install swirlify

-You'll be installing the development versions of swirl and swirlify as well as the rmarkdown package (from the good folks at RStudio).
+You'll be installing the development versions of swirl and swirlify.
 To do so, you need a recent version of devtools, which you can get with `install.packages("devtools")`.

 ```
 devtools::install_github(c("rstudio/rmarkdown", "swirldev/swirl", "swirldev/swirlify"))
 ```

-## 3 ways to author interactive swirl content:
+## 2 ways to author interactive swirl content:

 #### 1. YAML Writer (Recommended)

 ```
 library(swirlify)
 hlp() # List of options
-new_yaml("Lesson Name Here", "Course Name Here")
+new_lesson("Lesson Name Here", "Course Name Here")
 ```

 ![yaml writer](https://dl.dropboxusercontent.com/u/14555519/Screenshot%202014-06-25%2016.16.27.png)